walze/create-daml-app/README.md

 ## A quick tour

-You can log into the app by providing a user name, say `Alice`, clicking on the calculator icon to generate an access token for the DAML ledger, and finally clicking on "Sign up".
-You will be greeted by a screen indicating that you don't have any friends yet.
-You can change this by adding a friend in the upper box, say `Bob`.
-Both boxes on the screen then reflect the fact that you consider `Bob` a friend.
-After that, let's log out in the top right corner and sign up as `Bob`.
+You can log into the app by providing a user name, say `Alice`.
+For simplicity of this app, there is no password or sign-up required.
+You will be greeted by a screen indicating that you're not following anyone and that you don't have any followers yet.
+You can change this by following someone in the upper box, say `Bob`.
+After that, let's log out in the top right corner and log in as `Bob`.

-As `Bob`, we can see that we don't have any friends yet and that `Alice` considers us a friend nevertheless.
-We can make `Alice` a friend by clicking the plus symbol to the right of here name.
+As `Bob`, we can see that we are not following anyone and that `Alice` is follwing us.
+We can follow `Alice` by clicking the plus symbol to the right of here name.

 ## Deploying to DABL